dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 ## Accordion logic (open one at a time)

-Moving on to the `Accordion.tsx`, this is where we'll be adding the logic for each accordion items.
+Moving on to the `Accordion.tsx`, this is where we'll be adding the logic for each accordion item.
 When an accordion button is clicked, then we should show the contents.
-We could store a state of which item is displayed, it should be something unique to that item, since our items doesn't have an identifier (or ID) in their data, we could use the `index` of each items.
+We could store a state of which item is displayed, it should be something unique to that item, since our items don't have an identifier (or ID) in their data, we could use the `index` of each item.
 I could think of two ways an accordion behaves, the one that we'll do in this post (which is my favorite by the way!) is opening an accordion one at a time, meaning when there's an accordion that's currently opened, when I click another one, it will close or hide the previous one and display the content of what I last clicked upon.
 To do that logic, update the `Accordion` component with the following code below:

 ```tsx
 import { useState } from 'react';